Finistere/antidote/docs/quickstart.rst

     'Antidote'

 :py:meth:`~.DependencyManager.register` accepts :code:`use_names` and
-:code:`mapping` parameters with the same meaning as those from :py:meth:`~.DependencyManager.inject`.
+:code:`arg_map` parameters with the same meaning as those from :py:meth:`~.DependencyManager.inject`.
 By default only :code:`__init__()` is injected. :py:meth:`~.DependencyManager.factory` also wires :code:`__call__()` if applied on a class (to create